Uncapped-Potential/fun-fitness-firmware/README.md

    - Use: Safe storage and charging of controller
    - **HIGHLY RECOMMENDED** for any LiPo battery use

-### Assembly Notes
+### Assembly Instructions

+1. **Prepare the Enclosure**
+   - Press-fit the two M1.2 x 0.25mm nuts into the designated holes in the body
+   - Ensure nuts are seated properly for threading

+2. **Install CodeCell**
+   - Insert the CodeCell into the body
-- The CodeCell comes with 4x M1.2 self-tapping screws for direct mounting
+   - Secure with the 4x M1.2 self-tapping screws that come with the CodeCell

+3. **Assemble Switch Harness**
-- JST connectors are for connecting the power switch inline with the battery
+   - Connect the power switch inline with battery using JST connectors
-- M1.2 nuts and bolts provide additional mounting options
+   - (Additional switch harness specifications to be added)

+4. **Install Battery**
+   - Cut a small piece of adhesive velcro
+   - Apply velcro to designated area in enclosure (see photos)
+   - Apply matching velcro to battery
+   - Press battery firmly into place
+   - Ensure secure attachment with reasonable amount of velcro

+5. **Cable Management**
+   - Route JST connectors and cables through cable routing clips
+   - Ensure all connections are secure
+   - Verify nothing interferes with lid closure

+6. **Final Assembly**
+   - Perform shake test - everything should be secure
+   - Align lid with body
+   - Insert M1.2 x 0.25mm screws (4-6mm length) through lid into press-fit nuts
+   - Tighten screws carefully - do not overtighten

+### Safety Notes

+- **Battery Inspection**: CRITICAL - Thoroughly inspect battery for any damage before installation
+- **Lid Closure**: Ensure nothing is pressing on the battery when closing lid (risk of damage)
+- **Velcro Attachment**: Battery must be properly secured with adequate velcro to prevent movement
+- **Quality Control**: Additional QC specifications forthcoming
-- **SAFETY**: Always use fire retardant materials for enclosure in production
+- **Fire Safety**: Always use fire retardant materials for enclosure in production
-- **SAFETY**: Store and charge controller in LiPo safety bag
+- **Storage**: Store and charge controller in LiPo safety bag
+- **Handling**: Use proper ESD precautions when handling electronics
 - Total assembled weight: ~8g (3.4g board + 4.6g battery)

 ## Quick Order BOM